 My young soul knew how to put down roots, and I reveled in the magic that the land held for me in that small Western Colorado town.
-I was devastated when my grandfather in Iowa got sick and my parents made the decision to move back to Iowa when I was 10.
-I didn’t want to move, my energy was tied to the land in Colorado, but when we are that young, we don’t really have a choice as to whether we move or not.
+Therefore, I was devastated when, shortly after I turned ten years old, my grandfather in Iowa got sick and my parents made the decision to move back to Iowa.
+I didn’t want to move, my energy was tied to the land in Colorado, but the choice was not mine to make.

-Between the ages of 18 and 31 I moved another 23 times – that’s almost twice per year!
+Between the ages of 18 and 31, I moved another 23 times, almost twice per year!
 During that time I was effectively homeless twice.

-The first time was when a fire destroyed nearly everything I owned, including my two cats.
-This happened on my 24th birthday no less.
-At the time I had a boyfriend who let me stay with him until I had another place to live, but it was a shock to realize that I was walking away from this event with little more than the clothes on my back.
+The first time was when a fire destroyed nearly everything I owned, including my two cats, on my 24th birthday.
+At the time, I had a friend who let me stay with him until I had another place to live, but it was a shock to realize that I was walking away from my home with little more than the clothes on my back.
 This event gave me a unique perspective on what it’s like to live with very little and how grief-stricken a person can be over this kind of loss.

-The second time I was effectively homeless was when a boyfriend and I decided to make a leap of faith and move with very little planning to Southern California in 2003.
+The second time I was without a place to live was when, in 2003, a boyfriend and I decided to make a leap of faith and move, with very little planning, to Southern California.
 My boyfriend had lots of friends and family in the area and had assured me that the two of us, and our two cats (it’s true, most of my life has been spent with at least one or two cats by my side), would be taken care of while we were there.

 Although we certainly did receive help from friends and family, it was not enough to keep us from sleeping in the car a few nights and wondering where we would be sleeping the next week, how we could scrimp together enough money for food, or how we would pay back the tow truck driver who pulled us out of a desert road exploration trip gone bad.
-The job market was rough in California at this time.
+To compound our challenges, the job market was rough in California at this time.

 I realized I had been moving around all these times in the past looking for the right land energy, but none of them could match the way I had felt connected to the land when I was a kid in Colorado.

-I’ve come to realize how important land energies are, and how it isn’t enough for me to only have a place to live – I need a place to thrive, and having our Homes in places where the land supports us energetically is an amazing way to do that.
+Between my own travels and life experiences as well as my work with clients, I’ve come to realize how important land energies are, and how it isn’t enough for me to only have a place to live – I, and in fact we all, need a place to thrive, and having our Homes in places where we resonate with the land energetically is an amazing way to connect into that support.

 We long for this type of space, but do we really know what we’re looking for?